How to make good use of any amount of rhubarb, without any waste.

 I take an early harvest whilst the stems are fresh and juicy, and so the rhubarb has less chance of overwhelming me mid season.
 I wait until numerous smaller stems appear beneath the first growth then I harvest that larger first growth, making room for the smaller growth, and allowing sunlight to get to them.
 The plant is then left to mature before I take any more.

-The rhubarb can start to come through in mid January in snow (top) and can easily cope with a bit of frost (bottom, in March)
+The rhubarb can start to come through in mid January in snow (left) and can easily cope with a bit of frost (right, in March)

 An early start in late February, after a mild winter.
 This is too young.
 Wait for the second undergrowth to come, when these first stalks have grown much taller, 4-5 weeks later.